<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Divorce

-The ideas of happily ever after and until death do us part won’t happen for 28% of couples over the age of 53.
-Most couples saved together for decades, assuming they would retire together.
+The ideas of happily ever after and until death do us part won’t happen for 28% of couples over the retirement age.
+Many of these couples saved together for decades, assuming they would retire together.
 After a divorce, they face the expenses of a pre-or post-retirement life, but with half their savings.

 If you’re divorced or in the process of divorcing, your former spouse(s) may have an interest in a portion of your retirement benefits from your company.
-Before you can start your pension — and for each former spouse who may have an interest — you’ll need to provide your company with the following documentation:
+Before you can start your pension - and for each former spouse who may have an interest - you’ll need to provide Verizon with the following documentation, regardless of how old the divorce or how short the marriage:

 • A copy of the court-filed Judgment of Dissolution or Judgment of Divorce along with any Marital Settlement Agreement (MSA)